98percentcarbon/life-of-py/README.md

 # life-of-py
 a sandbox of Conway's Game of Life on a toroidal 37x37 grid with support for 'importing'/'exporting' states of the board.
+Made with lots of help from AI like ChatGPT.

 ### Prerequisites